Skip to content

 We show our values by showing up to answer the call for social justice.
 We have a track record of standing on the side of love for civil rights, LGBTQ equality, immigration reform, environmental sustainability, reproductive justice, racial justice, and more.”

-And now, Unitarian quotes:
+And now, see if you also find wisdom in these Unitarian quotes:

 “The great Creator of all things has infinitely diversified the works of his hands, but has at the same time stamped a certain similitude on the features of nature, that demonstrates to us, that the whole is one family of one parent.” ~ Erasmus Darwin